kelynst/icd-predict-lite/README.md

 # icd-predict-lite
-A Python project exploring automation and classification of ICD medical codes from clinical text.
+Lightweight experiments for ICD code prediction with Python + automation